 If you have an interest in research, Morgan State University might be an option for you.

 Located in Baltimore, Maryland, the University of Baltimore offers more than 70 degree programs across its Colleges of Public Affairs, Business, Law, and Arts and Sciences.

 The school is relatively small, enrolling just over 1,600 undergraduate students.
 It boasts a low student-to-faculty ratio of 13 to 1.

 If you’re looking for a smaller school than UMD, the University of Baltimore might fit the bill.

 Founded in 1865, Bowie State University is Maryland’s oldest Historically Black College and 1 of the 10 oldest in the United States.
 The school offers 23 undergraduate programs with a focus on science, technology, business, and education.

 The school is located near Washington D.C. giving students easy access to the city.

 If you’re interested in the program Bowie State offers and want to attend a Historically Black College, it is one of the best options in Maryland.

 The University of Maryland is one of the top public universities in the state of Maryland.
-It offers a great education at a great price.
+It offers an affordable, world-class education.